intelligentplant/AppStoreConnect.Adapters/src/DataCore.Adapter.Abstractions/README.md

 All calls to adapter features include information about the caller (via the [IAdapterCallContext](./IAdapterCallContext.cs) interface).

 Alternatively, you can implement the [IAdapterAuthorizationService](./IAdapterAuthorizationService.cs) and use it in your host application to pre-authorize access to individual adapters and features.

+When hosting adapters in an ASP.NET Core application, you can use the ASP.NET Core authorization model to control access to adapters and features.
+This approach is described [here](/src/DataCore.Adapter.AspNetCore.Common).